 Transfer vegetables to a warm serving platter.
 Thinly slice meat against the grain and transfer to platter with vegetables.
 Serve immediately with hot tortillas, guacamole, pico de gallo, and other condiments as desired.

 If skirt steak is unavailable, substitute with hanger or sirloin flap (also sold as sirloin tip in New England—it's different from sirloin steak).
 Flank steak can also be used.
-For best flavor, grind your own chili powder from a mix of equal parts ancho and guajillo chilies.
+For best flavor, grind your own chili powder from a mix of equal parts ancho and guajillo chiles.